MozartHetfield/Whister-documents/Privacy policy.md

 <div style="line-height: 1.5;">

 <span style="font-size: 15px;"><span data-custom-class="body_text">Firebase Analytics may share Data with other tools provided by Firebase, such as Authentication or Cloud Storage.
 The user may check this privacy policy to find a detailed explanation about the other tools used by our Service.
-Youledge uses identifiers for mobile devices and technologies similar to cookies to run the Firebase Analytics service.
+Whister uses identifiers for mobile devices and technologies similar to cookies to run the Firebase Analytics service.
 For more details, you can check out the Firebase Analytics Terms and Conditions (https://firebase.google.com/terms/analytics) and Firebase Analytics Privacy Policy (https://firebase.google.com/policies/analytics).</span></span>

 </div>